 An (8, 2)-pseudo-symmetric Venn diagram is shown in Figure 6.
-Though at first glance the diagram looks symmetric, upon closer inspection there are several "missing" regions that show that the diagram does in fact have only 2-fold pseudo-symmetry.
+Though at first glance the diagram looks symmetric, upon closer inspection there are several differences between pie-slices that show that the diagram does in fact have only two-fold pseudo-symmetry.

-Figure 7 shows a 9-Venn diagram with (9,3)-pseudo-symmetry.
+Figure 7 shows a 9-Venn diagram with (9, 3)-pseudo-symmetry.
 Areas of the diagram that differ from sector to sector are magnified to clarify the differences.
 Further details of the construction of the two larger diagrams can be found in [9].

-The smallest open case is (16,2), which is far too large to construct by hand: each sector forming 1/16th of the diagram would contain 4096 regions.
+The smallest open case is (16, 2), which is far too large to construct by hand: each sector forming $\frac{1}{16}$ of the diagram would contain 4096 regions.